-The Label and Container Segments primarily manufacture their products at their various plant facilities utilizing standard equipment generally available to the market.
-In unusual circumstances, they may outsource certain production to other suppliers.
-As part of providing their manufacturing capabilities to their customers, these Segments also provide ancillary services such as art work, tool and die manufacturing and product development for a fee.
+The Company primarily manufactures its products at its various plant facilities utilizing standard equipment generally available to the market.
+In unusual circumstances, it may outsource certain production to other suppliers.
+As part of providing its manufacturing capabilities to its customers, the various Segments also provide ancillary services such as art work, tool and die manufacturing and product development for a fee.
 These fees are a small proportion of the Company's total revenue.

-The Avery Segment manufactures the majority of its products at various strategically located facilities within the markets they supply, with equipment generally available to the market.
+The Avery Segment manufactures the majority of its products at various strategically located facilities within the markets it supplies, with equipment generally available to the market.
 Avery uses its manufacturing sites in conjunction with its distribution facilities to service an efficient supply chain for its customers and the consumer.